We Were Here (series)

-We Were Here is a franchise of cooperative first-person adventure video games, created by the Dutch studio Total Mayhem Games.
+We Were Here is a series of cooperative first-person adventure video games, created by the Dutch studio Total Mayhem Games.

 Premise and gameplay

 The We Were Here games are cooperative first-person adventure games with puzzle elements.
 In each game there are two players who take on a different role.
 They must work together to solve puzzles, generally while in different rooms and unable to see the other.
 Each player has a walkie-talkie to communicate with the other, which is what allows them to solve the puzzles they face.

 History

-The first We Were Here was developed by Dutch studio Total Mayhem Games as part of a student project while studying at the Rotterdam University of Applied Sciences.
+The first We Were Here was developed by the Dutch studio Total Mayhem Games as part of a student project while studying at the Rotterdam University of Applied Sciences.
 It was a student entrant for the Independent Games Festival 2018, and won the Best Indie Game Award in 2017 at the Indigo showcase in the Netherlands.
 It was released for free on Steam in February 2017.

 The original We Were Here was first released on PC on February 3, 2017, with the sequel We Were Here Too releasing on February 2, 2018.
-An Xbox One version of We Were Here released in September 2019, and We Were Here Too for Xbox One was released on October 2 the same year.
+An Xbox One version of We Were Here was released in September 2019, and We Were Here Too for Xbox One was released on October 2 the same year.
 The third game We Were Here Together was released on PC on October 10, 2019, and Xbox One on June 5, 2020.

 All three games were released on PlayStation 4 on February 23, 2021.
 We Were Here was released as a free to download on PlayStation Store from February 9 until February 22, as part of the release date announcement.